Legal graffiti practice walls

 Artists can manage a site by regularly painting their artwork, keeping the paintwork fresh and appealing to the general public.

-If you would like to manage a specific site, please contact tccs.graffiticoordinator@act.gov.au
+If you would like to put forward a wall to go on the legal wall list, or put in a proposal to manage a specific site, please contact tccs.graffiticoordinator@act.gov.au

 Woden drains